-GIS Cloud lets us offer our clients a new and exciting visualization tool to better understand the data they report.
+GIS Cloud lets us offer our clients a new and exciting visualization tool to understand better the data they report.

-We bring you a use case demonstrating how cloud based GIS can be used for improving decision making in telecommunications industry through data visualization, sharing and publishing.
+We bring you a use case demonstrating how cloud-based GIS can be used for improving decision making in the telecommunications industry through data visualization, sharing and publishing.
 Technologies Management, Inc. (TMI) is a consulting firm established in 1986.
 They provide expert consulting services to clients in the telecommunications and regulated utility industries, offering extensive regulatory analysis, comprehensive informational tools and publications, effective compliance strategies and business advice.

 In the last several years, there has been an increased need for broadband and voice service providers to report data to state and federal agencies based on geographic areas served.
 One of the most complex reports is the Form 477 filed semi-annually with the United States Federal Communications Commission (“FCC”).
-The Form 477 requires providers to report customer counts and deployment data by US Census Tract and Block.
+Form 477 requires providers to report customer counts and deployment data by US Census Tract and Block.

 Why this report was so complex for the service providers?

 Technologies Management describes the difficulties that occurred in reporting as a consequence of the fact that US Census blocks can be very small – “In many cases, they are literally that, a city block.
 It makes printing block-level maps impractical for clients who offer service in large areas or on a nationwide basis.
 It might take hundreds of maps to see a service area in the appropriate detail.”